JohnRDOrazio/continent-maps-country-highlight/README.md

 Since the screen I was using had a resolution of 2560 width x 1600 height, the script crops the final images according to these dimensions, for a final image size of 1350 width x 1200 height (for the Americas).

+Russia was included in the Europe geojson data,
+I manually moved it to the Asia geojson data.

+Russia and Fiji have polygons that go beyond the 180 longitude limit, and leaflet renders them on the left side of the map rather than on the right, detaching them from the rest of the mainland, so the script adds 360 degrees to the longitude of the coordinates for those polygons.